 Elisha Contner Wilkins, MS, LMFT, CEDS-S, Executive Director of Veritas Collaborative’s Child, Adolescent & Adult Center in Richmond, VA, contributed her thoughts on the benefits of compassion in eating disorder treatment and recovery in the book Hope for Recovery: Stories of Healing from Eating Disorders.
 Elisha delves deeper into the importance of practicing compassion when treating individuals with eating disorders.

 Compassion to me is grace, kindness, patience, and motivation.
 Compassion helps us to relate to and identify with our patients.
-Connecting with others leads to increased motivation to help the other person achieve their goals as it relates to self-actualization or towards full recovery.
+Connecting with others leads to increased motivation to help the other person achieve their goals as it relates to self-actualization or toward full recovery.
 A mentor of mine once shared that in order to experience an authentic therapeutic relationship with a patient, we must find one thing we value and appreciate about that individual.
 This has always been at the core of my therapeutic work with patients.

 To do the kind of work that we do, we must have compassion.
 Compassion has also been shown to improve outcomes in healthcare and to improve one’s relationship with his or her healthcare provider.
 Providers must learn to regulate their own boundaries so as not to experience compassion fatigue.